SachinSS5/SachinSS5/README.md

-- 👋 Hi, I’m @SachinSS5
+- 👋 Hi, I’m SachinSav
-- 👀 I’m interested in Data Science, Ethical Hacking
+- 👀 I’m interested in Data Science,AI.
 - 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on LinkedIn,Instagram
+- 💞️ I’m looking to collaborate on LinkedIn.
-- 📫 How to reach me through LinkedIn or Instagram
+- 📫 How to reach me through LinkedIn.
-- 😄 Pronouns: ...
+- 😄 Pronouns: Problems Solver with Data.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Main skill every data analyst requires is analytical mindset rather than knowledge of no of tools.

 my LinkedIn profile:
 https://www.linkedin.com/in/sachin-sav-4a6121280